appbaseio/reactive-manual/content/getting-started/Data.md

 nextTitle: "Base Component"
 ---

-The first step in getting started with building a custom project for **ReactiveMaps** or **ReactiveSearch** is to add your own data.
+The first step in getting started with building a custom project for **ReactiveSearch** is to add your own data.
 In this guide, we explain how you can import your data with the correct schema.

 ### Creating an App